-The Heusler compounds are an exciting class of intermetallics due to their ability to adopt a wide range of tuneable electrical and magnetic properties, including metallicity, half metallic ferromagnetism, superconductivity, and narrow band gap semiconducting behavior with large thermoelectric power factors.
-Additionally, some of the Half Heuslers are predicted to be topological insulators, making this family a candidate system for creating multifunctional topological heterostructures and exploring the new physics that emerges at their interfaces.
+The Heusler compounds are an exciting class of intermetallics due to their ability to adopt a wide range of tunable electrical and magnetic properties, including metallicity, half-metallic ferromagnetism, superconductivity, and narrow and wide bandgap semiconducting behavior with large thermoelectric power factors.
+Additionally, some of the Heuslers are predicted to be topological insulators and Weyl Semi-metals, making this family a candidate system for creating multifunctional topological heterostructures and exploring the new physics that emerges at their interfaces.

 Topologically Non-Trivial Heuslers

 Recently Heuslers have been essential to the study of topologically significant materials due to their tunability.
 By substitution, different hybridization, spin-orbit coupling strength, and symmetries may be explored.
 This serves as an interesting testbed of the physics underlying these topological phases (such as topological insulators and Weyl semimetals).
 These properties can then be enhanced for novel control of material properties for future device structures.

 We grow never before synthesized materials and characterize them extensively via our suite of in-situ techniques.
 During growth and post-processing we tailor these properties by epitaxial strain, doping, electrostatic gating, and symmetry.
 Our vacuum suitcase allows us to bring surface sensitive materials to ARPES beamlines to fully study their topology.